An explanation of Mondrian's oeuvre by Michael Sciam

 Broadway Boogie Woogie Diagram D

-The manifold space made of yellow, red and blue fragments expanding on lines toward opposite directions which disrupted our visual field at the beginning of the process by keeping the eye in constant motion, attain now a unitary synthesis (Diagram E):
+The manifold space made of yellow, red and blue fragments randomly expanding within opposite lines, which disrupted our visual field at the beginning of the process by keeping the eye in constant motion, attain now a unitary synthesis (Diagram E):

 Broadway Boogie Woogie, 1942-43, Piet Mondrian